MuhammadA-C/odin-calculator-v2/README.md

 ---
 ## Project Overview

+**Calculator Reference:** For the GUI and functionality of the calculator, I am using the Calculator App on iPhone as a reference.

+[NEED TO INSERT GUI IMAGE MADE IN FIGMA]

+[NEED TO INSERT CLASS DIAGRAM IMAGE]

 ---
 ### Previous Project Version
 For my previous version of this project was coding the calculator's functionality inside of one JavaScript file.